tthorntone/AdNauseam-Wiki/Behind-the-scene-network-requests.md

 - from the browser to update extensions
 - from the browser because of specific functionality, like the setting _"Use a prediction service to help complete searches and URLs typed in the address bar"_
 - as a result of web pages using [`navigator.sendBeacon()`](https://developer.mozilla.org/en-US/docs/Web/API/navigator.sendBeacon), [hyperlink auditing](http://www.wilderssecurity.com/threads/hyperlink-auditing-aka-a-ping-and-beacon-aka-navigator-sendbeacon.364904/), etc.
-- made by installed extensions for good or not so good reasons (µBlock makes such requests, to fetch the filter lists when they need to be updated)
+- made by installed extensions for good or not so good reasons (uBlock makes such requests, to fetch the filter lists when they need to be updated)
 - etc.

 ### How to inspect behind-the-scene network requests

-Starting with version µBlock 0.8.6.0, you can inspect behind-the-scene network requests using the network request logger.
+Starting with version uBlock 0.8.6.0, you can inspect behind-the-scene network requests using the network request logger.
 Just select the _"Behind the scene"_ entry in the drop down list.

 ![c](https://cloud.githubusercontent.com/assets/585534/5888630/0691e7ee-a3d5-11e4-8510-ed0955f39deb.png)<br><sup>Various extensions installed just to show that that these too make behind-the-scene requests</sup>